brody-dowling/chatterbox-streaming/README.md

 # Chatterbox-Streaming TTS
-The original Chatterbox repository from Resemble AI can be found here: https://github.com/resemble-ai/chatterbox The Chatterbox box streaming for, which provided much of the streaming framework, can be found here: https://github.com/davidbrowne17/chatterbox-streaming
+The original Chatterbox repository from Resemble AI can be found here: https://github.com/resemble-ai/chatterbox

+The Chatterbox streaming fork, which provided much of the streaming framework, can be found here: https://github.com/davidbrowne17/chatterbox-streaming

 ## Key Details
 - Multilingual, zero-shot TTS supporting 23 languages